caramelslice/GA_DS/Assignment2/readme.md

 - All riders rider more in summer than in any other seasons
 - Riders aren't like to ride when the temperature drop below 8 celcius, or when it's too windy or too humid

-5. Extra: Business application.
+Question 5.
+Extra: Business application.
 Given this information, what suggestions could be made to improve the ridership program?
 Consider this open field, since we only have aggregated stats and not individual ridership here.

 Tasks in terms of priority:
 a.
 Ensure there are on average 300 bikes between 8am - 7pm.